amberstar/State/Docs/About.md

 #About State
-[State](https://github.com/STLabs/State) is a swift model framework.
-It allows you to optionally design models just like you do with Core Data. (with the data modeler inside of Xcode) State  uses `structs`,  `enums`, and `protocols` .
-Serialization is really simple with API for plists, JSON, and Binary files.
+[State](https://github.com/STLabs/State) is a Swift model framework.
+State  is for using `structs`,  `enums`, and `protocols` as models  and has serialization with API for plists, JSON, and Binary formats.

 **Q.** What is a model?